-Age 50.
+Age 51.
 Male.
 Australian.
 Chairman and Chief Executive Officer.
-He was appointed as the Chief Executive Officer and Executive Director on 1 January 2018 and was subsequently re-designated to Chairman and Chief Executive Officer on 13 December 2018.
-He is currently also the Executive Chairman and Chief Executive Officer of MUI Properties Berhad, an Executive Director of Pan Malaysia Corporation Berhad and Network Foods International Ltd, and a Director of Metrojaya Berhad, West Synergy Sdn Bhd, A & W (Malaysia) Sdn Bhd, Laura Ashley Inc., Laura Ashley (North America) Inc., Regent Corporation, Corus Hotels Limited and Federal International (2000) Ltd. He is a Barrister-at-law from Lincolns Inn, United Kingdom and also holds a Degree in Law and Master of Arts from Cambridge University, United Kingdom and Master of Business Administration from Seattle Pacific University, United States of America as well as Bachelor of Arts majoring in Political Science and minoring in Economics from the University of Victoria, Canada.
+He was appointed as the Chief Executive Officer and Executive Director on 1 January 2018 and was subsequently re-designated to Chairman and Chief Executive Officer of MUI Properties Berhad, an Executive Director of Pan Malaysia Corporation Berhad and Network Foods International Ltd, Chairman of Metrojaya Berhad and West Synergy Sdn Bhd, a Director of A & W (Malaysia) Sdn Bhd, Laura Ashley Inc., Laura Ashley (North America) Inc., Regent Corporation, Corus Hotels Limited and The Benjamin Barker Group Pte Ltd. In 2019, he was appointed as the President of the Franchising and Licensing Association (Singapore).
+He is a Barrister-at-law from Lincolns Inn, United Kingdom and also holds a Degree in Law and Master of Arts from Cambridge University, United Kingdom and Master of Business Administration from Seattle Pacific University, United States of America as well as Bachelor of Arts majoring in Political Science and minoring in Economics from the University of Victoria, Canada.
 He has also held senior management positions in a number of diverse industries including food, retailing, and the hospitality sector.
 He is the son of Tan Sri Dato' Khoo Kay Peng, the deemed major shareholder of Malayan United Industries Berhad.
-He attended all the 6 Board Meetings held during the financial year ended 30 June 2022.